rgarner/polit-ads/doc/ad_code_values/trump/3/djt.md

 ---
 value: djt
-name: facebook.com/DonaldTrump
+name: Donald J. Trump
 confidence: high
 published: 2020-09-01
 ---

 ## Why do we think that?

-All of the ads come from the main Donald Trump Facebook page (https://www.facebook.com/DonaldTrump)
+All of the ads come from the main [Donald J. Trump Facebook page](https://www.facebook.com/DonaldTrump).